-Level 1 cash instruments include U.S. government obligations and most non-U.S. government obligations, actively traded listed equities, and certain government agency obligations.
+Level 1 cash instruments include U.S. government obligations, non-U.S. government obligations and actively traded listed equities.
 These instruments are valued using quoted prices for identical unrestricted instruments in active markets.

 The firm defines active markets for equity instruments based on the average daily trading volume both in absolute terms and relative to the market capitalization for the instrument.
 The firm defines active markets for debt instruments based on both the average daily trading volume and the number of days with trading activity.